 The Outer Circle Railway and Central Passenger Station

-The Engineer-in-Chief reported in this vein, also arguing that although takeover of the M&HBUR would place all the colony’s railways in the hands of the Government, there was no real advantage in this.
-The building of the Outer Circle and Gippsland line would restrict the private company’s expansion to the eastern shores of Port Phillip Bay.
-The M&HBUR would not be able to monopolise suburban railways, and its value would diminish, making an eventual Government takeover possible at a lower price than they were then asking.
+The Engineer-in-Chief reported in this vein.
+He also saw no real advantage for the government to own all the colony’s railways.
+The building of the Outer Circle and Gippsland line would restrict the private company’s expansion to the near eastern and south eastern suburbs.
+So restricted, its value would diminish, making an eventual government takeover possible at a lower price.
 He also saw to it that his assessment of the M&HBUR’s property was none too complimentary.
-Indeed, his views upset the company’s Directors so much that they wrote to Gillies urging that the reports of the railway officers should not be published.
-They objected to the claim that the company’s lines and rolling stock were in need of extensive repairs.
+His views so upset the company’s directors that they wrote to Gillies urging him not to publish the reports by the railway officers.
+They objected to claims that the company’s lines and rolling stock were in need of extensive repairs.

 He had good cause to be.
-The Engineer-in-Chief had long ago learned that unless Parliament actually specified details such as the weight of rails to be used, the only effective constraint they imposed was the sum of money voted.
+The Engineer-in-Chief had long ago learned that unless parliament actually specified details such as the weight of rails to be used, the only effective constraint they imposed was the sum of money voted.
 Even Longmore’s Act had not specified the weight of rail, but merely limited the average cost per mile.
 Costs had indeed inflated, but they might well come down again before the contracts for the new lines were let, enabling more substantial works to be undertaken.
-Added to these political battles, Thomas Higinbotham was kept busy with the increasing work load that followed resumption of railway construction in 1870.
-An indication of the amount of work is given by the number of contracts let, for the Engineer-in-Chief was final arbiter of each and every one.
-In the year ended December 1869, work was proceeding on 33 different contracts, to a value of about £25,000.
-In the year ended June 1873, there were 104 contracts in progress worth approximately £1,440,000.
-The North Eastern line was completed at Wodonga in November 1872, by which time several new light lines were under construction, and contract specifications were in preparation for many more.
-Such was the work load in the Department that in 1873, George Christian Darbyshire, the first Engineer-in-Chief, was invited back to serve under the man who replaced him, at a fraction of his old salary.

 Administration During Thomas Higinbotham’s Absence Overseas